 All in all, this template is full of content that converts, and you can see the page in action here.

 What Stands Out Here: This is another example of a webinar page, yet the design and use is a bit different than the previous template.

 The Thank You/Webinar Page’s main function is to turn a regular “dead end” thank you page into an additional lead-generation opportunity that builds off your prospect’s compliance momentum.
 Since your prospect said “yes” in order to arrive at your thank you page, it pays to give them another opportunity to say “yes” instead of ending the conversation.
 That’s the core idea behind this template, and it works wonders for your webinar numbers.

 Even though this template was designed to be a thank you page, you can see that it’s flexible enough to also be used as a regular webinar registration page simply by adjusting the copy like Mia has.

 The bold style and sectioned content pieces give this template a clean look, and within two folds there are three opportunities to sign up for the webinar.
-Check out the awesomeness of this template in action here.

 9. Jonathan Doyle: Video Squeeze Page